-Chiem, QT, Wilkinson, RH, Lech, M & Cheng, E 2017, 'Investigating Keypoint Repeatability for 3D Correspondence Estimation in Cluttered Scenes', Proceedings of DICTA 2017 - 2017 International Conference on Digital Image Computing: Techniques and Applications, International Conference on Digital Image Computing: Techniques and Applications, IEEE, Sydney, NSW, Australia, pp. 1-7.View/Download from: UTS OPUS or Publisher's site
+Chiem, QT, Wilkinson, RH, Lech, M & Cheng, E 2017, 'Investigating Keypoint Repeatability for 3D Correspondence Estimation in Cluttered Scenes', Proceedings of DICTA 2017 - 2017 International Conference on Digital Image Computing: Techniques and Applications, International Conference on Digital Image Computing: Techniques and Applications, IEEE, Sydney, NSW, Australia, pp. 1-7.View/Download from: Publisher's site

 © 2017 IEEE.
 In 3D object recognition, local feature-based recognition is known to be robust against occlusion and clutter.
 Local feature estimation requires feature correspondences, including feature extraction and matching.
 Feature extraction is normally a two-stage process that estimates keypoints and keypoint descriptors, and existing studies show repeatability to be a good indicator of keypoint feature detector robustness.
 However, the impact of keypoint repeatability on feature correspondence estimation and overall feature matching accuracy has not yet been studied.
 In this paper, local features are extracted at both regular and repeatable 3D keypoints using leading keypoint detectors combined with the SHOT descriptor to estimate a set of correspondences.
 When using a keypoint detector of high repeatability, experimental results show improved feature matching accuracy and reduced computational requirements for the feature description and matching, and overall correspondence estimation process.

-Vu, H, Cheng, E, Wilkinson, R & Lech, M 2017, 'On the use of convolutional neural networks for graphical model-based human pose estimation', Proceedings - 2017 International Conference on Recent Advances in Signal Processing, Telecommunications and Computing, SigTelCom 2016, International Conference on Recent Advances in Signal Processing, Telecommunications & Computing, IEEE, Da Nang, Vietnam, pp. 88-93.View/Download from: UTS OPUS or Publisher's site
+Vu, H, Cheng, E, Wilkinson, R & Lech, M 2017, 'On the use of convolutional neural networks for graphical model-based human pose estimation', Proceedings - 2017 International Conference on Recent Advances in Signal Processing, Telecommunications and Computing, SigTelCom 2016, International Conference on Recent Advances in Signal Processing, Telecommunications & Computing, IEEE, Da Nang, Vietnam, pp. 88-93.View/Download from: Publisher's site

 © 2017 IEEE.
 The recent application of Convolutional Neural Networks (CNNs) to Human Pose Estimation (HPE) from static images have improved estimation accuracy compared to traditional HPE approaches.
 In particular, a recent novel HPE approach combines a traditional graphical model with CNNs to result in state-of-the-art HPE accuracy, improving the estimation accuracy compared to using either approach alone.
 However, the accuracy of the CNN used in the hybrid model has not yet been explored, and this paper evaluates the use of CNNs in the hybrid model through investigating different network configurations and fine-tuning the network using pre-trained weights obtained from a large labeled dataset.
 The proposed CNN configurations not only improve the accuracy of the existing network by up to 2% but also uses fewer parameters, resulting in a higher HPE accuracy and simpler network structure.

-Vu, HT, Wilkinson, RH, Lech, M & Cheng, E 2017, 'A Comparison between Anatomy-Based and Data-Driven Tree Models for Human Pose Estimation', Proceedings of DICTA 2017 - 2017 International Conference on Digital Image Computing: Techniques and Applications, International Conference on Digital Image Computing: Techniques and Applications, IEEE, Sydney, NSW, Australia, pp. 1-7.View/Download from: UTS OPUS or Publisher's site
+Vu, HT, Wilkinson, RH, Lech, M & Cheng, E 2017, 'A Comparison between Anatomy-Based and Data-Driven Tree Models for Human Pose Estimation', Proceedings of DICTA 2017 - 2017 International Conference on Digital Image Computing: Techniques and Applications, International Conference on Digital Image Computing: Techniques and Applications, IEEE, Sydney, NSW, Australia, pp. 1-7.View/Download from: Publisher's site

 © 2017 IEEE.
 Tree structures are commonly used to model relationships between body parts for articulated Human Pose Estimation (HPE).
 Tree structures can be used to model relationships among feature maps of joints in a structured learning framework using Convolutional Neural Networks (CNNs).
 This paper proposes new data-driven tree models for HPE.
 The data-driven tree structures were obtained using the Chow-Liu Recursive Grouping (CLRG) algorithm, representing the joint distribution of human body joints and tested using the Leeds Sports Pose (LSP) dataset.
 The paper analyzes the effect of the variation of the number of nodes on the accuracy of the HPE.
 Experimental results showed that the data-driven tree model obtained 1% higher HPE accuracy compared to the traditional anatomy-based model.
 A further improvement of 0.5% was obtained by optimizing the number of nodes in the traditional anatomy-based model.